 Staff members, external borrowers and members of the public may not book seminar rooms or study booths.

-BG uses combination printer-copiers: machines that look like photocopiers but are used for both printing and photocopying.
-There are both black & white and colour devices on each floor of the Library and a colour device in the 24/7 IT Suite.
+BGU uses combination printer-photocopiers: machines that look like photocopiers but are used for both printing and photocopying.
+There are two devices on each floor of the Library and one in the 24/7 IT Suite.
+All of them print/copy in colour and black & white, but default to black & white.
+The device in the 24/7 IT Suite also folds, staples and hole punches.

 BGU students are required to pay for printing and photocopying.